Is my stairlift a step closer?

 In 2018, the Government response to the Women and Equalities Committee’s inquiry on Building for Equality: Disability and the Built Environment confirmed that section 36 and Schedule 4 would be brought into force.
 However, a commencement date was still not set.

 The National Disability Strategy published in July 2021 again referred to a future consultation on adjustments to common parts and stated that the provisions in the Equality Act 2010 would be brought into force.
-The House of Commons briefing notes that a further consultation is planned for 2021 to progress this and it would be hoped a date for implementation of these provisions will finally follow.
+Consultation on the commencement and implementation of section 36 opened on 9 June 2022 and closed on 18 August 2022.
+The government has since been analysing the responses and it is said that the response will be published as soon as possible in 2023.
 It is a case of watch this space for now, but hopefully will be a big step forward for disabled persons in leasehold buildings once these sections come into force and help to improve quality of life.

 If you have any questions or we can assist, please contact Hannah Norton or any other member of Wrigleys Court of Protection team on 0114 267 5588.